-Head to American Canyon for this year's celebration on Monday, July 4.
+Head to American Canyon for this year's celebration on Thursday, July 4.
 Here are the events scheduled this year:

-This year's Napa County Fair and Fireworks event is on Monday, July 4 in Calistoga.
+This year's Napa County Fair and Fireworks event is on Thursday, July 4 in Calistoga.
 The event kicks off with the parade at 11am in downtown Calistoga.
 Enjoy other events at the county fairgrounds from noon until shortly before the fireworks start.
 Highlights include cooking demonstrations, olive oil tastings, and live music.

 This year's fireworks display starts around 9:30pm.

-This year's "Corte Madera Centennial" Independence Day celebration begins with a parade on Monday, July 4 at 10:30am from Redwood High School in Larkspur to Corte Madera Town Center.
-Later on, you can enjoy arts and crafts, live entertainment, children's activities, and food at Corte madera Town Park from 9am to 5pm.
+This year's Fourth of July Parade and Festival with a parade on Thursday, July 4 at 10:30am from Redwood High School in Larkspur to Corte Madera Town Center.
+Later on, you can enjoy arts and crafts, live entertainment, children's activities, and food at Corte Madera Town Park from 9am to 5pm.

-The fireworks display is later that day, around 9:30pm, from the Healdsburg High School Football Field.
+The fireworks display is later that day, around 9 pm, from the Healdsburg High School Football Field.
 Fireworks only, no festival.

 Tickets are $20 for adults, $15 for seniors (65 and older), $15 children (4 to 12), and free for children under 4.

 Red, White & Boom!
-2016 is on Monday, July 4 at the Sonoma County Fairgrounds in Santa Rosa.
+2019 is on Thursday, July 4 at the Sonoma County Fairgrounds in Santa Rosa.
 This year's events include tasty food from local vendors, a watermelon eating contest, jumpy houses, face painters, and, of course, fireworks.

-Festivities begin at 4pm and the fireworks show will be around 9:30pm.
+Festivities begin at 3pm and the fireworks show will be around 9:30pm.

 Head over to Dunphy Park after the parade for games, live music and more all afternoon.

 The Sausalito Fireworks celebration is in Gabrielson Park.
 Listen to live music starting at 6:30pm.
-Fireworks begin at 9:20pm and last for about 30 minutes.
+Fireworks begin at 9:00pm and last for about 30 minutes.

-All events are on Monday, July 4.
+All events are on Thursday, July 4.

-On Sunday, July 3rd, head to Sebastopol's Analy High School for this year's Independence Day Celebration.
-Festivities start at 5:30pm with live music, dancing and other fun activities.
+On Wednesday, July 3rd, head to Sebastopol's Analy High School for this year's Independence Day Celebration.
+Festivities start at 6 pm with live music, dancing and other fun activities.
 Fireworks are set to start around 9:40pm.
 General admission is $10 per person, $5 for children 6 to 11, and those 5 and under get in free.

-Festivities at the plaza, including food, games, and informational booths, run from 9am to 5pm.
+Festivities at the plaza, including food, games, and informational booths, run from 10am to 5pm.

 The annual parade starts at 10am at 1st Street East and Spain Street.
 The day ends with a fireworks display at dusk that lasts about 45 minutes.

-This year's Windsor celebration is on Sunday, July 3rd.
+This year's Windsor celebration is on Wednesday, July 3rd.
 This all day event features live music, kids activities and several other fun activities.
-It ends with a fireworks show that starts around 9:30pm.
+It ends with a fireworks show that starts around 9:40pm.

 All events are at Keiser Park.